Original Cast Album: Co-Op

 "Original Cast Album: Co-Op" is the third episode of the third season of the American mockumentary television series Documentary Now!, created by Fred Armisen, Bill Hader, Seth Meyers, and Rhys Thomas.
 The show is hosted by Dame Helen Mirren and the series spoofs celebrated documentary films by parodying the style of each documentary with a similar, but fictitious, subject.
 The third season premiered on February 20, 2019.
 The episode premiered on IFC.

+The cast includes theatre actors Richard Kind, Renée Elise Goldsberry, and Alex Brightman as well as comedians John Mulaney, Taran Killam and Paula Pell.

+The episode received widespread critical acclaim and a Primetime Emmy Award nomination for Outstanding Original Music and Lyrics for "Holiday Party (I Did a Little Cocaine Tonight)".
+The season itself received three other Primetime Emmy Award nominations including Outstanding Variety Sketch Series, Outstanding Writing for a Variety Series.

+Inspiration

-This episode is based on the 1970 D.A.
+The episode is based on the 1970 D.A.
 Pennebaker film Original Cast Album: Company which observes the recording session to create the original cast album for the Stephen Sondheim musical Company.
-The mockumentary episode revolves around the marathon studio recording session for the original cast album of the ill-fated 1970 Broadway musical Co-op, with songs detailing the joys and pains of a New York City housing cooperative.
+The mockumentary episode revolves around the marathon studio recording session for the original cast album of the ill-fated 1970 Broadway musical Co-Op, with songs detailing the joys and pains of a New York City housing cooperative.
 The episode was written by John Mulaney and features six original songs with music and lyrics by Eli Bolin, John Mulaney and Seth Meyers.
-The cast includes theatre actors Richard Kind, Renée Elise Goldsberry, and Alex Brightman as well as comedians Mulaney, Taran Killam and Paula Pell.

-The episode received widespread critical acclaim and a Primetime Emmy Award nomination for Outstanding Original Music and Lyrics for "Holiday Party (I Did a Little Cocaine Tonight)".
-The season itself received three other Primetime Emmy Award nominations including, Outstanding Variety Sketch Series, Outstanding Writing for a Variety Series.